Legal situation for foreign buyers in Sri Lanka

 Matara / Dickwella / Tangalla

 From Dondra over Dickwella to Tangalla you find some of the most beautiful beaches in Sri Lanka - coming with sand and rocks, some with cliffs and soft elevations.
-Still it's mostly larger investors how are attracted by this area.
+Still it's mostly larger investors who are attracted by this area.

 Area and price